Oct 01 2007

 Regaining her four year-old dignity, she’d wobble on the sidewalk holding onto my arm with both hands.
 For every step I took forward, she would slide back a foot, and I’d pull her ahead, proud of the strength in my eight year-old arms; enormously proud to be a big sister.

 “Did you bring my private milk?” she’d ask.
 Yes, I’d say, of course.
 The small red carton of Meadow Gold from my school lunch (private because it served only one), was always Deborah’s.
 I detested milk almost as much as I detested school, which was always slow torment for me – a place where the clock was a medieval torture wheel, and all the adults tended to sound like the whawhawaha teacher on Charlie Brown.
-I preferred my punishments to be swift, so I could get back to the really important things, like wondering if there were girls on Mars, or if finding an Indian boy on my Tootsie Pop wrapper would really get me a free one from the store.
+I preferred my punishments to be swift, so I could get back to the really important things, like imagining what a colony on Mars might look like, or wondering if finding an Indian boy on my Tootsie Pop wrapper would really get me a free one from the store.

 I potty-trained her, taught her to read and write, taught her how to dance to Proud Mary like an Ikette – and then I left home at 16 on a sudden desperate whim, without saying goodbye.
 She never did forgive me.
 When I saw her two years later she was an angry, scowling fourteen year old.